robertdebock/mirror/README.md

 ### Optional parameters
 - -v $(pwd)/data:/data - Map the volume "./data" to /data.
 This is the place where keys and certificates are expected, with this exact naming: server.key for the SSL Key, server.crt for the SSL Certificate.
 - -e "cn=example.com" - Set the common name to "example.com".
 Used for the SSL Certificate and the Apache ServerName.
+- --dns 8.8.8.8 - Set the DNS to 8.8.8.8 (Googles DNS).
+Use this to overcome DNS-blocked websites.